 - Survey the room thoroughly and make comments on any damages in your room before you accept the conditions in your Housing portal. - The information listed is one basis for determining whether you will be assessed damage charges at check-out.
-It is your responsibility to make sure the comments are accurate, and damages are notated. - You must complete this within 24 hours of your move-in date.
-If you do not complete this within the timeframe, you waive the ability to dispute the room condition upon check-out. - Residents are expected to checkout of their assigned space when they are moving out of their room, whether they are leaving the university, at the end of the academic year, or if they have an approved room change.
+It is your responsibility to make sure the comments are accurate, and damages are noted. - You must complete this within 24 hours of your move-in date.
+If you do not complete this within the timeframe, you waive the ability to dispute the room condition upon check-out. - Residents are expected to checkout of their assigned space whenever they are moving out of their room, whether it is for an approved room change or leaving WSU Housing completely.